 Imagine you are out boating with your loved ones.
-It’s a sunny day, and you’ve just caught a big Tuna.
+It’s sunny, and you’ve just caught a giant Tuna.
 Isn’t that what everyone wants?
 Unfortunately, boating and fishing don’t always work that way, and we all have our share of troubles in the water.

-One of the significant problems that I come across frequently is related to boat speed.
-Often, I hear about how the boat loses RPM at higher loads.
-Many times, your boat might work just fine at lesser load, but ditches you when fully loaded.
+One of the significant problems I encounter frequently is related to boat speed.
+I often hear about how the boat loses RPM at higher loads.
+Many times, your boat might work just fine at a lesser load but ditches you when fully loaded.

-So, I decided to dig deep and find out why boaters often struggle with boat RPM.
-If you have a boat and it doesn’t go over 3000 RPM under load, you will find your answers in this post.
+So, I decided to dig deep and discover why boaters often struggle with boat RPM.
+If you have a boat that doesn’t go over 3000 RPM under load, you will find your answers in this post.

 Most of the time, boat RPM problems occur due to negligence.
 If you effectively take care of the boat, there shouldn’t be many worries for most of the time.
 So, proper maintenance and regular checks can be beneficial in maintaining adequate boat performance.

 This article will talk you through the possible reasons why boats won’t reach higher RPM.
-We will also see some simple but effective techniques for how you can get rid of this problem.
-In the longer run, it can save you from costly repairs and services.
+We will also see some simple but effective techniques to eliminate this problem.
+It can save you from costly repairs and services in the long run.
 Therefore, it’s a must-read for new and old boating enthusiasts.

 Why Self-Troubleshooting

 Boats are expensive machines.
-Understandably, the repair and maintenance are costly too.
-So, it can help you save some precious bucks if you know the right bits and pieces.
+Understandably, repair and maintenance are costly, too.
+So, knowing the right bits and pieces can help you save some precious bucks.

 Moreover, while troubleshooting, you might unearth a potential danger before you take your next ride.
 So, it’s a win-win for everyone.

-It’s also essential to understand that some of this troubleshooting and repairs may not be your cup of tea.
-When working with mechanical parts, it’s necessary to be precise because they are generally expensive.
-Therefore, I will tell you when to take professional help and when you can do it on your own.
+It’s also essential to understand that some of this troubleshooting and repair work may not be your cup of tea.
+Precision is necessary when working with mechanical parts because they are generally expensive.
+Therefore, I will tell you when to seek professional help and when you can do it alone.

-So, don’t get carried away with self-troubleshooting as it may lead to further damage.
+So, please don’t get carried away with self-troubleshooting, as it may cause further damage.
 Professional help is also essential in many cases.

 Why RPM Reduces

 Before we jump to troubleshooting, it’s essential to understand the possible causes of reduced RPM.
-Unless your boat had an accident, decreased RPM results due to negligence towards the machine maintenance.
+Unless your boat had an accident, your RPM would have decreased due to negligence towards the machine maintenance.
 Here are some reasons why the RPM is low:

 - Fuel type and quality